doodlebunnyhops/doodlebunnyhops.github.io/content/lore/quests/agency_coffin_portal/kids_room.md

 **Completes:** `3` bars
 ### Steps:
 1. Sit in the yellow chair
-1. Click on the button behind the pillow
+1. Click on the button behind the pillow <!-- may require to lay in the bed -->
     1. A note appears
     1. The furniture turns a dark shade of blue
 1. Click the blocks hidden on top of the wall.